 Routinely thinking about your exit plan is key to succeeding as an entrepreneur.
-As you move closer to an exit, these three tips can help prepare you and your team for what lies ahead.
+As you move closer to selling your business, these two tips can help prepare you and your team for what lies ahead.

 Build a Strong Deal Team